lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-28-beyond-carrot-and-stick.markdown

 #### 5. Pay cannot motivate, but pay that is perceived to be unfair can demotivate

-Pay should be internally and externally fair
+- Pay should be internally and externally fair.
-We should try to take the issue of money off the table.
+- We should try to take the issue of money off the table.
-And pay above average.
+- And pay above average.

+`Drive.
+Part Three.
+The Zen of Compensation: Paying People the Type I Way`

 #### 6. Differentiating individuals within a team is likely to create competition and obstruct peer-coaching

-Management actions that may result in internal competition `Peopleware`:
+Management actions that may result in internal competition:
 - Annual salary or merit reviews
 - Management by objectives (MBO)
 - Praise of certain workers for extraordinary accomplishment
 - Awards, prizes, bonuses tied to performance
 - Performance measurement in almost any form

+`Peopleware.
+Chatper 25: Competition`

 #### 7. We should seek to replace “if-then” rewards with “now-that” rewards and intangibles

-“Now-that” rewards are unexpected and awarded only after a task is complete People trained on extrinsic motivation can be retrained using “now-that” rewards Intangibles can be positive feedback or growth opportunities.
+- “Now-that” rewards are unexpected and awarded only after a task is complete.
+- People trained on extrinsic motivation can be retrained using “now-that” rewards.
+- Intangibles can be positive feedback or growth opportunities.

 #### 8. Intangibles may outweigh tangibles when it comes to retaining people